bacionejs/byte-armada/README.md

 With 5 zones for speed and range, there are **25 possible ship configurations**
 higher speed = less health
 higher range = less damage

 ---
-**Optional**
-Levels advance automatically, but you can select a level manually if it is too easy/hard.

----